simonster/LARS.jl/README.md

 `standardize` - whether to standardize the predictor matrix.
 In contrast to linear regression, this affects the algorithm's results.
 The returned coefficients are always unstandardized.

+`lambda2` - the elastic net ridge penalty.
+Zero for pure lasso.
+Note that the returned coefficients are the "naive" elastic net coefficients.
+They can be adjusted as recommended by Zhou and Hastie (2005) by scaling by `1 + lambda2`.

 `use_gram` - whether to use a precomputed Gram matrix in computation.